The Sopranos: Road to Respect: Story

 A few days later, Tony's son A.J. has a drug deal go bad on him; his partner wasted the drug money, prompting the black dealers to kill his partner and steal his dad's car.
 Joey, who had agreed to keep an eye on AJ, retrieves the car and kills one of the dealers, only to have the car stolen by Angie's men.
 While Joey is fearful that the theft of Tony's truck may get him whacked, Tony says that A.J. admitted responsibility.
 Tony has Joey retaliate for the theft by burning down one of Angie's businesses, a porn studio run by his brother Dino.

 Angie then returns Tony's car, completely wrecked, and containing Joey's girlfriend, Trichelle, beaten and raped.
-Joey vows vengeance.
-At the docks, he finds Angie and throws him off of his yacht, killing him.
+Joey then tracks down Angie and throws him off his yacht at the docks to drown.

 Through various intervals in the game, Joey is visited by the ghost of his dead father Salvatore, who warns him about some of the trouble ahead.
-For eliminating the rival boss Angie, Tony approves Joey becoming a made man of the Soprano clan.
-Just before the ceremony, Joey is visited one last time by Salvatore, who is not bitter about his son joining the same mobsters who killed him, and only wants the best for him.
+Impressed by Joey's commitment, Tony gives him permission to become a made man.
+Just before the ceremony, Joey is visited one last time by Salvatore, who simply tells him not to make the same mistakes he did in life.

-An alternative ending is unlocked should Joey lose all of his respect; the game has a brief scene of him on a boat with Tony and Paulie, asking if he can keep his eyes.
+An alternative ending is unlocked should Joey lose all of his respect; the game has a brief scene of him on a boat with Tony and Paulie, asking if "he can keep his eyes".